skx/cpmulator/README.md

-# go-cpm - A CP/M emulator written in golang
+# cpmulator - A CP/M emulator written in golang

 A couple of years ago I wrote a text-based adventure game, to amuse my child.
 The game was written in Z80 assembly, for CP/M, and later ported to the ZX Spectrum: